iGitScor/igitscor.github.io/_posts/2017-02-10-how-to-migrate-front-technologies.md

 Another big change was to migrate from *Selenium static tests* to an automated test process (with Nightwatch.js)

-I used a node module to convert static Selenium test case to javascript test case.
+I used a [node module](https://github.com/timjrobinson/seleniumide2nightwatch) to convert static Selenium test case to javascript test case.
 I adapted them to load common configuration and not repeat behavior.
+The generated code is not perfect but the cleaning does not take too many time (switching from xpath to css selector for example)

 ## Environments